|Jean LeLoup & Bob Ponterio

 We will use a web page to provide the overall structure of the portfolio.
 Text may be included in a word processor format, though a scanned image in jpg or gif format or a pdf file are also options.
 Audio samples may be collected on audio tape and digitized or collected in a digital format.
 Likewise, video may be captured in an analog video recording or using a digital camcorder.
 We will use Helix Producer (RM) or Mp3 for audio and RM or MPG for video for the portfolio.

-The Electronic Portfolio for pre-service language teachers at SUNY Cortland uses a HTML template in MS Word as the basic portfolio structure to facilitate editing:
+The Electronic Portfolio for pre-service language teachers at SUNY Cortland uses a HTML template in MS Word as the basic portfolio structure to facilitate editing (note that this is outdated and no longer in use at our school - it is just a sample).

 By keeping the technological component of the electronic portfolio as simple as possible, students are encouraged to focus more on the content than on the form.